tkmsumi/network-cl/README.md

 ```

-Another network can be chosen from 4module, 16module, 64module or 64hilbert
+Another network can be chosen from 4module, 16module, 64module or 64hilbert.
 ```bash
 python example.py -c default.conf --network 64hilbert
 ```

-Also, you can select neuron mode to use neural network
+Also, you can select neuron mode to use neural network.
 ```bash
 python example.py -c default.conf --network 64hilbert --mode neuron
 ```